Turnlings/turnlings.github.io/_projects/continental_system.md

 image_url: /assets/images/continental_system/thumbnail.png
 order: 7
 ---
-As the sole developer of this game, and restrictions on use of libraries I faced many unique challenges.
-I had to create my own custom UI system, (something else here), and gained experience with common algorithms: like A* for unit pathfinding.
+As this was a piece of coursework we faced heavy restrictions on the use of external libraries and frameworks, because of this I used LibGDX purely for drawing the to screen and getting user inputs.
+This meant that the UI system (something else here) were all custom built.

+I also had to trace the map of Europe and colour each region differently to build my map.

 ## Technologies
 - Java